 Returning home from my vacation, I sat down to The Ringed City, determined to finish it.
 I still wasn’t looking forward to it, but I had already decided that I just wanted to finish it with my utility caster, no matter what.
 In addition, I wanted to see what my NG++ caster could do.
 She’s my darling, and I had her int/faith stats pumped up so I could use all the spells.
 I’ve complained many times about how people think magic is OP in souls games, but not in NG unless you pump one stat to the detriment of all the rest.
 In addition, in DS III, pyromancy scales with both intelligence and faith, but the faith perks don’t kick in until you hit 18 intelligence.
 I didn’t know this, of course, but I was wondering with my current character, the one I started on my laptop while I was on vacation, why my pyromancy wasn’t doing as much damage as I would have expected.
 I was gunning for a strength/faith build because there’s a weapon, Morne’s Great Hammer, that needs 50 strength and 30 faith.
 It’s similar to the Grant of the original game, which I could never use.
 It was such a weird build, I wanted to give it a try.
 However, there’s no way to reach those stats on NG.
 Well, very little.
 I’m currently level 84, and I started as a level 8 pyromancer.* Do the math.
 I was curious about the low damage output and Googled it.
 Found out you needed at least 18 int. for the faith perk to kick in.
 I pumped my int. to 18 and sure enough, that did it.
 I currently have 20 int.

 Anyway, my first character, mulan (what I always name my first character), finally feels strong, and it only took until NG++.
 I wanted to take her through the DLC for a few reasons.
 One, she’s my girl.
 She’s been through everything in the game with me, and it felt weird not to play the game to completion with her.
 Two, well, I’ll get to that in a minute.
 I have to backtrack.
 I saw the next boss at Filianore’s Rest before I went on vacation.
-Much of this article is going to be devoted to him because he’s amazing, for many reasons.
+Much of this post is going to be devoted to him because he’s amazing, for many reasons.
 After I beat the Halflight, Spear of the Church with my utility caster, of course I went to the next area, which immediately transported me to a different place altogether.
 The fabled Ringed City in the title, the cutscene is breathtaking.
 I ended up at Filianore’s Rest, and I wandered through a beautifully terrible and desolated area.
 There’s sand.
 So much sand.
 And a furtive pygmy crawling on the sand, pleading for help from Filianore.
 He mentions something about the Red Hood coming to eat them, to eat their dark souls.
 As far as I know, this is the first specific reference to the dark souls of the titles, but I could be wrong.

 I moved towards the obvious boss space and girded my loins.
 I don’t know what I was expecting, but the original furtive pygmy from the first Dark Souls seemed appropriate.
 Instead, it was someone eating the furtive pygmy’s dark souls, and that someone was…Slave Knight Gael?????
 What the hell?
 My buddy from the first DLC, the one who’s been guiding me every step of the way in this DLC, he’s the next boss?
 I have to say as much as I love the Souls series, there’s very little that surprises me any longer about them because I know them so well.
 This, however, surprised the hell out of me, and I applaud FromSoft for knitting the two DLCs together in such an ingenious way.